NoahTheDuke/splint/README.md

 [style guide]: https://guide.clojure.style

+If you wish to contribute, please check [CONTRIBUTING.md][contributing.md]

+[contributing.md]: CONTRIBUTING.md

 ## Installation and Usage

 More explicit instructions can be found in the [installation][installation], [usage][usage], and [configuration][configuration] pages, but here's a quick rundown: